mzuther/Anaconda4u/README.md

 Currently, Anaconda's Docker images only have a root user.
 I don't even want to start how bad this is.
-Even if you're fine with the implications, as soon as you write files within the container and want to edit them on the host system, you'll be in trouble.
+Even if you're fine with the implications, as soon as you write files within the container and want to edit them on the host system, you are in trouble.

 **Anaconda4u** creates a non-root user with a dedicated home directory.